davdar/maam/writeup/pldi15.markdown

 \cite{dvanhorn:Cousot1979Systematic} and introduce the concept of a
 \emph{Galois transformer}, a monad transformer transports Galois connection.

-Most significantly, these Galois transformers can be proved sound once and used everywhere.
+Most significantly, Galois transformers can be proved sound once and used everywhere.
 Abstract interpreters, which take the form of monad transformer stacks coupled together with a monadic interpreter, inherit the soundness properties of each element in the stack.
 This approach enables reuse of abstractions across languages and lays the foundation for a modular metatheory of program analysis.

-Using Galois transformers, we enable arbitrary composition of choices for various analysis components.
+Using Galois transformers, we enable arbitrary composition of analysis parameters.
-For example, our implementation, called `maam` supports command-line flags for garbage collection, k-CFA, and path- and flow-sensitivity.
+For example, our implementation--called `maam`--supports command-line flags for garbage collection, k-CFA, and path- and flow-sensitivity.
 ``````````````````````````````````````````````````
 ./maam --gc --CFA=0 --flow-sen prog.lam
 ``````````````````````````````````````````````````
-These flags are implemented completely independent of one another, and their combination is applied to a single parameterized monadic interpreter.
+These flags are implemented completely independent of one another, and are applied to a single parameterized monadic interpreter.
 Furthermore, using Galois transformers allows us to prove each combination correct in one fell swoop.

 \paragraph{Setup}